-Even small problem in gums can possibly lead to several oral health complications – that include loose teeth, bacterial access to jaw bone and others.
+Even small problem in gums can possibly lead to several oral health complications – that include loose teeth, bacterial access to the jaw bone and others.
 This the reason, gums should be an important part of daily oral hygiene.

-Apart oral hygiene, age, systemic conditions, bad habits (using toothpicks, opening bottle caps, and others) can lead to several issues related to gums.
+Apart from oral hygiene, age, systemic conditions, bad habits (using toothpicks, opening bottle caps, and others) can lead to several issues related to gums.

 Here, let’s have a look at information related to some common gum diseases – that include…